It’s important to return to a healthy weight after delivery, especially if you plan to become pregnant again in the future.

-Research has shown that small amounts of alcohol, such as a glass of red wine, can confer some health benefits (74).
+Research has shown that small amounts of alcohol, such as a glass of red wine, do have some health benefits.

 However, when it comes to weight loss, alcohol provides extra calories without much in the way of nutrition.

 Moving your body has tons of benefits in general, but can especially supercharge weight loss.
-Cardio, such as walking, jogging, running, cycling and interval training, helps you burn calories and has numerous health benefits.
+Cardio, such as walking, jogging, running, cycling, and interval training, helps you burn calories and has numerous health benefits.

-For example, an analysis of 12 studies showed that people who combined diet and exercise lost 3.7 pounds (1.72 kg) more than those who just dieted alone (86).
+For example, the analysis showed that people who combined diet and exercise lost an average of 3.7 pounds (1.72 kg) more than those who just dieted.

-After delivery, your pelvic and stomach areas need time to heal, especially if you have had a cesarean section birth.
+After delivery, your pelvic and stomach areas need time to heal, especially if you have had a cesarean delivery.

-How long postpartum you can safely start exercising depends on the mode of delivery, whether there were any complications, how fit you were before and during pregnancy and generally how you feel generally.
+How long after childbirth you can safely start exercising depends on the mode of delivery, whether there were any complications, how fit you were before and during pregnancy, and how you feel generally.
 Your healthcare professional will help you decide your timing.

 Resistance training like weight lifting will help you lose weight and retain muscle mass.